What is Data Analytics?

 Hands-On Data Analytics Classes

-In addition, more than 170live online data analytics coursesare also available from top providers.
-Topics offered include FinTech, Excel for Business, and Microsoft Power BI, among others.
-Courses range from three hours to nine months and cost from $229 to $60,229.
+In addition, more than 130 live online data analytics courses are also available from top providers.
+Courses range from three hours to six months and cost from $219 to $27,500.
+Students can study from the comfort of their own home or office space and still receive industry-relevant data analytics training.

-Those who wish to study in an intensive educational environment may also consider enrolling in adata analytics or data science bootcamp.
-These rigorous courses are taught by industry experts and provide timely, small-class instruction.
-Over 110 bootcamp options are available for beginners, intermediate, and advanced students looking to master skills and topics like data analytics, data visualization, data science, and Python, among others.
+Those who are committed to learning in an intensive educational environment may also consider enrolling in a data analytics or data science bootcamp.
+These rigorous courses are taught by industry experts and provide timely instruction on how to handle large sets of data.
+Over 90 bootcamp options are available for beginners, intermediate, and advanced students looking to master skills and topics like data analytics, data visualization, data science, and Python, among others.